The Disability Advisory Committee provides advice and guidance to inform our work protecting and promoting rights and equality for disabled people.

 Previously Colin was the Campaigns and Policy Officer for Children and Young People for Mencap in London.
 He led on Mencap’s responses to government consultations, prepared briefings for debates in both Houses of Parliament and delivered Mencap's key messages through the media.

 Until September 2013, Colin was a member of Equality 2025, a UK non-governmental department body advising the Westminster Government on disability issues.

 Colin is currently studying a PhD with the Strathclyde Centre for Disability Research at the University of Glasgow into the effect of childhood therapy on the identity of young disabled people.

-Former Disability Committee
+The statutory Disability Committee

-Find out more about the Disability Committee on the National Archives website.
+You can read the Disability Committee final report (38KB, Word) and find out more about the Disability Committee on the National Archives website.

 Last updated: 19 May 2021